 - Video-assisted thoracic surgery (VATS): uses a tiny, high-definition video camera (a thoracoscope) and miniature instruments

 Pulmonary rehabilitation can help manage the symptoms of acute and chronic lung conditions.
-As such, we provide pulmonary rehabilitation as part of our comprehensive physical therapy and rehabilitation services.
+We provide pulmonary rehabilitation as part of our comprehensive physical therapy and rehabilitation services.

 Our pulmonologists, respiratory specialists and therapists will work together to develop a rehabilitative plan to improve your pulmonary health.
-It may include exercise training, education, smoking cessation programs, nutritional counseling and oxygen therapy.
+This plan may include exercise training, education, smoking cessation programs, nutritional counseling and oxygen therapy.

 Read our blogs to learn about preventive care and ways you can lead a healthier lifestyle.